-REQUIRED ELEMENTS REQUIRED INFORMATION RESULT OF INSPECTION CHECK Check "A" if: There are no indications of a change in the data reported "A" or Check "B" Check "B" if: There are changes needed.
-Enter "A Revised Acreage Report" Use the "REMARKS" section to explain: Tree numbers for groves with changed planting patterns.
-REMARKS a.
-If more than 10% of the trees on any unit have been replaced and/or dehorned, enter the total number of trees involved and the year in which replacement/dehorning occurred.
-[See Exh.
-20N] b.
-If any insurable acreage of trees was set out in a new pattern (e.g., intersets), enter the number of trees per acre in the new pattern, the total number of new trees set out, and the year.
-[See Exh.
-20N]. c.
-Document any unusual conditions in the grove.
-RECOMMENDATIONS Check "Yes" or "No" to indicate whether or not acceptance is recommended.
-GROVE INSPECTOR'S SIGNATURE Inspector signs report.
+REQUIRED ELEMENTS REQUIRED INFORMATION REMARKS a.
+The number of trees in the original planting pattern. b.
+If more than 10 percent of the trees on any unit have been replaced, enter the total number of trees per acre in new pattern, and the total number of new trees set out with the appropriate dates. c.
+If any insurable tree acreage is set out in a new pattern (intersets), enter the number of trees per acre in a new pattern, and the total number of new trees set out with the appropriate dates. d.
+Any unusual conditions in the orchard or local growing area. e.
+Variations in tree spacing within an orchard. f.
+Any reasons for not recommending insurance coverage.
+If more space is needed, enter additional information on a IS APPLICATION/ACREAGE REPORT RECOMMENDED FOR ACCEPTANCE Check "Yes" or "No" box, as applicable.
+ORCHARD INSPECTOR'S SIGNATURE Inspector signs report.
 DATE Inspector enters date of report (MM/DD/YYYY).